Key Takeaway

 What if I see a small amount of blood?

 A tiny drop of blood at the injection site is normal and happens when the needle nicks a small capillary.
 Apply gentle pressure with a cotton ball.
-This does not affect the efficacy of the injection.
+This doesn't affect the efficacy of the injection.

-What if there is a small bump at the injection site?
+What if there's a small bump at the injection site?

 A small, temporary wheal (raised area) at the injection site is normal with subcutaneous injections.
-It is simply the injected fluid sitting in the subcutaneous space before it absorbs.
+It's simply the injected fluid sitting in the subcutaneous space before it absorbs.
 It will resolve within 15 to 60 minutes.

 Safety and Best Practices